Charlie-Boyer/hub-docs/docs/hub/enterprise-sso.md

 Single sign-on (SSO) allows organizations to securely manage user authentication through their own identity provider (IdP).
 Both SAML 2.0 and OpenID Connect (OIDC) protocols are supported.

+Please note that SSO on Hugging Face is designed for managing access to organization-specific resources (like private models, datasets, and Spaces) and does not replace the core authentication for the Hugging Face platform itself.
+Users will still need a Hugging Face account to log in to the platform; SSO then governs their access rights within the organization.

 <div class="flex justify-center" style="max-width: 550px">
   <img
     class="block dark:hidden m-0!"